 There are mixed opinions about using coconut oil on the scalp or strands of your low-porosity hair.
 Coconut oil is a penetrating oil that has many benefits.
 It is great for lubrication and adding softness to your hair.17

-If coconut oil doesn’t work for you, try using a lighter oil, such as sunflower oil, grapeseed oil, or sweet almond oil, etc. instead.
+If coconut oil doesn’t work for you, try using a lighter oil, such as sunflower oil, grapeseed oil, sweet almond oil, etc., instead.

-Yes, you can deep condition your low-porosity hair to restore moisture and nutrients that were lost during the washing process, or just from environmental or external factors.
+Yes, you can deep condition your low-porosity hair to restore moisture and nutrients lost during the washing process or from environmental or external factors.

 However, keep in mind that moisturizing your hair before using a deep conditioner works well for some, as low-porosity hair does not absorb moisture as well as other hair types.
 So, play around with methods.

-Low-porosity hair needs moisture.4 This is why it’s important to use cleansing methods that are less harsh on the scalp and strands, such as co-washing.
+Low-porosity hair needs moisture.4 This is why it’s essential to use cleansing methods that are less harsh on the scalp and strands, such as co-washing.

 Also, using moisturizing conditioning products will help restore lost hydration in your low-porosity hair shafts.